UFSCar-LaSID/weighted-sims-recommender/README.md

 ### Dataset preprocess

-With the raw datasets downloaded (more details in Dataset LINK AQUIII), it's necessary to preprocess them before generating the recommendations.
+With the raw datasets downloaded (more details in [Datasets section](#Datasets)), it's necessary to preprocess them before generating the recommendations.
 To do that, execute the following command:

 ```
 python src/scripts/preprocess.py
 ```

-Executing this python code, it will ask you which datasets to preprocess.
+Executing this Python code will ask you which datasets to preprocess.
 Input the datasets indexes separated by space to select the datasets.

-Another way to select the datasets is executing the command bellow:
+Another way to select the datasets is by executing the command below:

 ```
 python src/scripts/preprocess.py --datasets <datasets>